RandstormBTC/randstorm/README.md

 python3 randstorm.py
 ```
 ## Download Addressess
+You can implement a function to generate Addressess and check the Balance if you want to spend $10,000 in API calls...

-You can find an updated List of all funded Bitcoin addresses at:
+Or you can find an updated List of all funded Bitcoin addresses at:

 http://addresses.loyce.club/